 The Board authorized the Treasury to purchase Los Angeles County Capital Asset Leasing Corporation's (LACCAL) BANs for the Pool, which are floating rate notes.
-The LACCAL BANs comprised 100.00% of the total floating rate notes as of June 30, 2020.
+The LACCAL BANs comprised 100.00% of the total floating rate notes as of June 30, 2021.
 LACCAL is a nonprofit corporation established by the Board to issue tax-exempt bonds to finance the purchase of certain equipment on behalf of the County.
 The BANs were created to provide LACCAL with operating cash prior to the sale of financing bonds.
 LACCAL issues BANs and sells them to the Treasury periodically, based on cash needs.
-The Board authorized the issuance of an aggregate amount of BANs not to exceed \$22 million for the year ended June 30, 2020.
-LACCAL issued \$10 million in BANs during the year ended June 30, 2020.
-As of June 30, 2020, there were \$40 million of LACCAL BANs outstanding and the fair value of the BANs was \$39.87 million.
+There was no issuance of BANS in the year ended June 30, 2021.
+There was a total of \$35 million BANS redeemed during the year ended June 30, 2021.
+As of June 30, 2021, there were \$5 million of LACCAL BANs outstanding.

-BANs mature within five years of the purchase date.
+BANs are payable within five years of the purchase date.
 In addition, the BANs are issued with a formal agreement that, in the event they are not liquidated by the end of the five-year period, they convert to capital leases with a three-year term secured by County real property.